 The mistake most people make when choosing a life partner

 I think most people, when dating, place too much emphasis on the wrong qualities (physical attraction, emotional connection, common interests and the like) and not enough emphasis on the right qualities (character, communication, how you treat each other and the like).
 For instance, if they’re not the best looking person you’ve ever dated, if it’s not the hottest sex you’ve ever had in your life, if it’s not the strongest ‘bond’ you’ve ever felt, if they don’t enjoy stamp-collecting as much as you do… that doesn’t mean you can’t have a fulfilling relationship.

-Why you should never compare your relationship to other couple’s relationships
+Why you should never compare your relationship to other couples’ relationships

 It’s an Olympic year this year.
-When you watch those eight finalists compete in Rio – whether it’s the 100m sprint or the 1500m freestyle or whatever – only one gets to take home a gold medal.
+When you watch those eight finalists compete in Rio – whether it’s the 100m sprint or the 1500m freestyle – only one gets to take home the gold medal.
 Would the other seven like to have taken home the gold medal?
 Of course!
 They wouldn’t be in the race if they didn’t.
 They’ve done nothing but train for years, if not decades, in the hope of winning Olympic gold.
-But are they happy they won a silver, bronze, made it to the final or are simply able to call themselves an ‘Olympian’ for the rest of their lives?
+But are they happy they won a silver, bronze, made it to the final, or are simply able to call themselves an ‘Olympian’ for the rest of their lives?
 I’m sure they are.

 Unromantic?
 I think not!

 So, before I wrap this up, let me have a bit of a ravey-poo about my new fella so you can see just how special he is to me (and we are to each other):

 My Lil Rock Star,

-Hugs & kisses,
+Hugs & kisses, Your Lil Groupie

 Further info from two gurus

 Still want to know what to look for in a partner?
 Still confused as to what are important qualities Vs not-so-important qualities, or the difference between compromising and settling?
 My dating coach, Evan Marc Katz, does a great job of explaining it here, especially towards the end.
 It’s only a 6min video, so it’s worth watching.
-I also liked what matchmaker Kate Edwards said about Mr/Ms Right rarely coming in the package you’d expected.
+I also liked what matchmaker, Kate Edwards, said about Mr/Ms Right rarely coming in the package you’d expected.